Air transport in the United Kingdom: Airlines

-The vast majority of all passengers travelling by air to or from the UK are carried by UK airlines, of which there are around forty, and at the end of 2006, the UK air transport fleet numbered 963 aircraft, flying just under 1.2 million flights and averaging over eight hours of flying daily.
-Together, the two largest airlines as measured by passenger numbers; British Airways and easyJet account for nearly half of the 127 million passengers flown on UK airlines.
-In terms of capacity, both available and used, British Airways is again the largest airline, whilst easyJet is pushed into third place by Virgin Atlantic.
-British Airways passenger flights also account for over 50 per cent of all cargo carried by UK airlines, and when combined with its cargo operations, the airline carries over 60 per cent of all cargo carried by UK airlines.
+The vast majority of passengers travelling to or from the UK by air are carried by the approximately 40 UK airlines, and at the end of 2006 the UK air transport fleet numbered 963 aircraft, flying just under 1.2 million flights per year and averaging over eight hours of flying daily.

+The two largest airlines by passenger numbers – BA and easyJet – together account for nearly half of the 127 million passengers flown on UK airlines per year.
+In terms of both available and used capacity, BA is the largest airline, with Virgin Atlantic second, and easyJet in third place.
+BA passenger flights also account for over 50 per cent of all cargo carried by UK airlines, and when taken together with BA's dedicated cargo operations the airline carries over 60 per cent of all cargo carried by UK airlines.